tristanmcooper/LabReport3/LabReport3Writeup.md

 As we've seen in lecture, `grep` can be used to search through lines to find a specific "pattern."
 It then returns the lines that contain the matching data.

-For lab and even in the skill demonstration, we've become familiar `grep -l`.
+For lab and even in the skill demonstration, we've become familiar `grep -l`. \
-*Now let's take a look a more interesting command-line options!*
+*Now let's take a look at even more interesting command-line options!*

 ## 1. `grep -i`
 ### `-i` stands for "ignore"